-Conservation and adaptive re-use works were carried out at the Queens Road Gatehouse and within this Precinct.
+Conservation and adaptive re-use works were carried out the Queens Road Gatehouse and within this Precinct.
 The Precinct is home to the ageing and relocated Governor Gipps boundary stone.

-Figure 71. (opposite page) Kidtopia, 2017 The Paddocks Precinct will continue to be the most activated precinct in the Park.
-It will be home to areas used informally for junior sports, play, recreation, major events and a popular duck pond.
-It will continue to provide long landscape views while the People's Loop will remove the number of cars from this area of rural character.
+The Paddocks Precinct will continue to be the most activated precinct in the Park.
+It will be home to areas used informally for junior sports, play, recreation, major events and a duck pond which many people visit.
+It will continue to provide long landscape views and the People's Loop will remove the number of cars from this area of rural character.